 Ikram U. Khan is a board member of the US Institute of PEace as well as a fellow of the American Institute of Health Care Quality.
 He is a recipient of U.S. Presidential Recognition for “Steadfast Devotion to Health & Well Being of Patients” in January 2000 and a “Special Congressional Recognition for Invaluable Community Service in 1994.”
 Dr Khan has also served on various State Boards and Commissions where he received several national and state recognitions for his professional and community services.
 Khan earned his doctor of medicine and surgery degree at the University of Karachi, where he specialized in the field of forensic medicine, ophthalmology and pathology.

-Jane Wales is the President & CEO of the World Affairs Council of Northern California, host of the nationally-syndicated National Public Radio interview show It’s Your World, and Co-Founder of the Global Philanthropy Forum.
+Jane Wales is the President & CEO of the World Affairs Council of Northern California, host of the nationally-syndicated National Public Radio interview show It’s Your World and Co-Founder of the Global Philanthropy Forum.

 Kashif Zafar is Managing Director at Barclays, U.K. Before 2009, Mr. Zafar was based in New York, where he was at Barclays, USA for over 3 years.
 Prior to joining Barclays, Mr. Zafar worked for a number of years at Credit Suisse.

 Kavita N. Ramdas is the Representative for the Ford Foundation’s office serving India, Nepal and Sri Lanka.
-In additional to this role, she continues to be involved with the Program on Social Entrepreneurship at Stanford where she serves as the Chair of the Global Practitioner Council.
+In addition to this role, she continues to be involved with the Program on Social Entrepreneurship at Stanford where she serves as the Chair of the Global Practitioner Council.
 The program brings social change innovators to campus twice a year.

 Nasser A. Ahmad